kkumarcodes/kkumarcodes/README.md

 🔭 Hi, I'm a passionate Full Stack developer and a mathematician.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-🌱 Great experience in developing react, vue, node and python.
+🌱 Great experience in developing react/react-native, vue, node and python.
 🌱 Strong experience in SQL and CSS3.

 - 💬 Ask me about anything, I am happy to help;